 GoPro Hero Session

-It originally cost £329, but poor sales forced GoPro to slash the price, so you’re getting a good deal if you’re about to buy an action camera right now.
+It originally cost £329, but poor sales forced GoPro to slash the price, which has remained at £149.99 for a long while now.

-As well as being smaller, the Session also has cut-down specs – just one of the reasons not many people could stomach paying the same price as a Hero4 Silver.
+As well as being smaller, the Session also has cut-down specs – just one of the reasons not many people could stomach paying £329 for it.
+When it launched that was the same price as a Hero4 Silver.

 It can take 8Mp photos, rather than 12Mp of the more expensive Heros, and can shoot a burst of 10 frames in one second (but has no continuous shooting mode).